alaninchika/aws-ec2/README.md

 A microservice for AWS elastic compute cloud.

 ### Pipeline
 The pipeline is a full CI/CD serverless pipeline for building and deploying your api.
-In this example we are using CloudFormation to create the pipeline, all resources, and any permissions needed.
+In this application we are using CloudFormation to create the pipeline, all resources, and any permissions needed.

 The following resources are created: